James B. Utt

-James Boyd Utt (March 11, 1899 – March 1, 1970) was a conservative Republican U.S. representative from Orange County, California, from 1953 until his death from a heart attack in 1970.
+James Boyd Utt (March 11, 1899 – March 1, 1970) was an American lawyer and politician.
+A Republican from Orange County, California, he served in the United States House of Representatives from 1953 until his death from a heart attack in 1970.

-Biography
+Early life and education

 Utt was born in Tustin in Orange County.
 He attended public schools and Santa Ana Junior College.
 He worked in citrus processing, served in the California State Assembly from 1933 to 1937, and was an inheritance tax appraiser in the state controller's office during 1936 to 1952.

 In 1946, at the age of forty-seven, Utt graduated from the University of Southern California Law School, was admitted to the bar the next year, and practiced law in Santa Ana.